 South Australia has the nation’s cheapest cost of food and rental accommodation but Tasmania is slightly more affordable overall.
 East Coast states with extensive regional rail networks (like NSW, Victoria and QLD) and frequent bus and coach routes offer budget-friendly transport but accommodation is generally more expensive.

 What is the cheapest city to stay in Australia?

 Hobart (Tasmania) is the cheapest capital city to stay in Australia.
 As we’ve seen, accommodation is affordable compared to the larger Australian cities and a number of low-cost and free attractions and world-famous National Parks like Mount Field National Park are close by.
-Flights during the winter months can be found at a big discount.

 Cheap Travel Around Australia Tips